 Certain bacteria may trigger lymphocytic colitis in some people.
 You might have your first episode after getting sick from bacteria.
 These can include Campylobacter jejuni or Clostridium difficile.
 Toxins in these bacteria may harm the inner surface of your large intestine.
 This can cause inflammation.
 Some experts think certain viruses may also play a role in lymphocytic colitis.

-Some foods may bring on the condition in some people.
-Certain foods may also make lymphocytic colitis symptoms worse.
+Experts don't think that food causes the condition.
+But certain foods may make lymphocytic colitis symptoms worse.
 These can include caffeine and milk products.

 Who is at risk for lymphocytic colitis?